 If a service member is an existing lease with a property that is subsequently approved for RPP and wishes to participate in the program, it is at the landlord’s discretion whether the service member may immediately participate in the program; however, the landlord agrees that the service member may participate in RPP after the existing lease expires.
 The service member would qualify for the RPP through the HSO and then enter into a lease under the RPP.
-Once the appropriate paperwork has been completed, the landlord will refund the security deposit within 21 days of the lease execution.
+Once the appropriate paperwork has been completed, the landlord will refund the security deposit within 14 days of the allotment taking effect.
 The security deposit refund may not be used for the last month’s rent under the RPP or the final month on an existing lease.

 CAN AN APARTMENT COMPLEX REFUSE TO RENT TO CERTAIN RANKS?

 No, participating companies must agree to rent to any rank authorized by the RPP.

 Other than a pet deposit and nonrefundable cleaning fee, which may be required, deposits are not required under the program.

 No application/administrative fee is required under this program.
 Since the rent will be paid by allotment and the service member receives a housing allowance, poor credit history is usually not a factor in determining eligibility.
 However, a Service Members or their dependents may be refused for poor rental history or a criminal record on any of the occupants to be residing in the rental unit on a case-by-case basis.

 The individual landlord's or management company’s rules apply.

 WHAT IF THE SERVICE MEMBER DISAGREES ABOUT THE CONDITION OF AN APARTMENT ON MOVE IN OR DAMAGES ON MOVE OUT?